 This study is an adaptation in a Spanish sample of the Mindful Attention Awareness Scale (MAAS) (Brown & Ryan, 2003).
 The study was conducted with a clinical sample of patients with anxiety disorders, depressive disorders and borderline personality disorder (N = 100), a sample of the general population (N = 100), and a sample of university students (N = 54).
 The criterion validity was verified using correlations with CBAS, BDI-II, BAI, and AAQ-II.
-The results indicate a high degree of internal consistency ($\alpha = .88$), equivalent to those obtained in studies conducted in other countries with samples consisting primarily of students.
+The results indicate a high degree of internal consistency ( $\alpha = .88$ ), equivalent to those obtained in studies conducted in other countries with samples consisting primarily of students.
 Significant statistical differences were found between the scores of the sample groups.
-The general population sample demonstrated a higher degree of mindfulness as measured by the MAAS than the student sample, which in turn demonstrated a higher degree of mindfulness than the clinical sample.
+The general population sample demonstrated a higher degree of mindfulness than the clinical sample. © 2014 Colegio Oficial de Psicólogos de Madrid.
+All rights reserved.